Pro-Ject releases Debut Pro turntable to celebrate 30th anniversary

 Finally, the in-house designed and manufactured AC drive motor is decoupled from the main chassis by a mounting plate with TPE-damped fixing points, to reduce interference and consequent noise.
 To further minimise the possibility of noise, the turntable plinth also sits on three height-adjustable, damped metal feet.

-Dressed in a black satin finish, the Pro-Ject Debut Pro will go on sale in September, priced £699.
+Dressed in a black satin finish, the Pro-Ject Debut Pro will go on sale in September, priced £699 (about AU$1300).

 MORE: